Wei2624/Wei2624.github.io/_MachineLearning/sv_discriminative_model.md

 ![Logistic Function](/images/cs229_lec1_logistic.png)

 It ranges from 0 to 1 as output.
+This intuitively explains why we call it regression since it outputs in a continuous space.
+However, the value indicates the probability of belonging to certain class.
+So essentially it is a classifier.

 let's look at what it will be when we take derivative of logistic funciton: